Smoothed Differential Privacy: Introduction

+where $x\sim\vpi = \left(\pi_1,\cdots,\pi_\nagent\right)\in\Pi^{\nagent}$ means that for every $1\le i\le n$, the $i$-th entry in the database independently follows the distribution $\pi_i$.
+We note that $\Pi$ is a parameter for smoothed analysis, not for the mechanisms $\calM$.
+Table~\ref{tab:SDPvDP2} compares the $\epsilon$ and $\delta$ parameters of smoothed DP and DP.
+The sampling histogram algorithm refers to Algorithm~\ref{algo:MH} (in Section~\ref{sec:positive}), which samples $T = \lceil\eta\cdot n\rceil$ data without replacement and outputs the histogram of the sampled data.
+Appendix~\ref{app:tab1} shows the detailed settings of Table~\ref{tab:SDPvDP2}.
+We present a high-level comparison between smoothed DP and other DP(-like) notions in Table~\ref{tab:SDPvDP}.
+A more detailed comparison between DP, smoothed DP, and distributional DP can be found in Table~\ref{tab:threat_model} of Section~\ref{sec:sdp_formal}.

-{\bf Theoretically,} we prove that smoothed DP satisfies many desirable properties, including two properties also satisfied by the standard DP: \emph{robustness to post-processing} (Proposition~\ref{prop:post-pro}) and \emph{composability} (Proposition~\ref{prop:composition}).
-In addition, we prove two unique properties for smoothed DP, called \emph{pre-processing} (Proposition~\ref{prop:pre-process}) and \emph{distribution reduction} (Proposition~\ref{prop:CH}), which makes it easier for the mechanism designer to figure out the privacy level when the set of distributions $\Pi$ is hard to estimate.
-Using smoothed DP, we found that many discrete mechanisms without external noise (and with small internal noise) are significantly more private than those guaranteed by DP.
+{\bf Theoretically,} we prove that smoothed DP satisfies many desirable properties, including two properties also satisfied by the standard DP: \emph{robustness to post-processing} (Proposition~\ref{prop:post-pro}) and \emph{composition} (Proposition~\ref{prop:composition}).
+Besides, we prove two additional properties for smoothed DP, called \emph{pre-processing} (Proposition~\ref{prop:pre-process}) and \emph{distribution reduction} (Proposition~\ref{prop:CH}).
+Based on pre-processing and distribution reduction, we propose an efficient algorithm (Algorithm~\ref{algo:cal}) to calculate the privacy parameters for smoothed DP.
+We further show that, under smoothed DP, many discrete mechanisms with small sampling noise (and without any other noise) are significantly more private than those guaranteed by DP.
 For example, the {\SH} mechanism in Example~\ref{ex:internal-noise} has an exponentially small $\dsdp$ (Theorem~\ref{theo:main}), which implies that the mechanism protects voters' privacy in elections---and this is in accordance with the observation on US election data in Figure~\ref{fig:motivating}.
-We also note that the {\SH} mechanism is widely used in machine learning (e.g., the SGD in quantized DNNs).
+We also note that the {\SH} mechanism is widely used in machine learning (e.g., the SGD in quantized NNs).
 In comparison, smoothed DP implies a similar privacy level as the standard DP in many continuous mechanisms.
 We proved that smoothed DP and the standard DP have the same privacy level for the widely-used sampling-average mechanism when the inputs are continuous (Theorem~\ref{theo:continuous}).